Tristania (band): Beyond the Veil, 1999–2000

 The band's second full-length album Beyond the Veil was released in 1999.
 As on the debut album, Moen and Veland wrote the majority of the music, but Moen and Hidle emerged as a songwriting team.
 Tristania went on their first headlining tour with The Sins of Thy Beloved, Trail of Tears and Antichrisis as support acts.
 The band also toured with Tiamat and Anathema in 1999.
 The band continued touring extensively in 2000.
 In December 2000 Veland and the rest of the band agreed on going separate ways, due to musical and personal differences.

 World of Glass, 2001–2002

 World of Glass was released in September 2001, with guest contributions from Ronny Thorsen, Johansen, and Barkved.
 The album added classical and industrial elements to Tristania's sound, and included the band's only cover version: "The Modern End," originally by Seigmen.
 Bergøy, now a permanent member of the band, also began to write lyrics on this album and became the band's main lyricist.
 Kjetil Ingebrethsen joined the band prior to the World of Glass tour on extreme vocals.
 On that tour Tristania was supported by Rotting Christ, Vintersorg, and Madder Mortem.
 More touring of Europe and Latin America followed in 2002.

 Break, 2003–2004

-For over two years the band took a break from performing live to focus solely on songwriting from 2003 throughout 2004.
+For over two years (between 2003 and 2004), the band took a break from performing live to focus solely on songwriting.